 That’s a Wrap!

 So, that’s my first roundup of examples of great therapist websites.
-I hope they inspire you and give you something to think about for when you create or revamp your own website.
-Take time to visit the sites and get a feel for what you like and don’t like, and adapt it to your own.
+I hope they inspire you and give you something to think about for when you create or revamp your own private practice website.

 These are some beautiful sites!
 I’ve been wanting a really great round-up up psychotherapy sites (since it’s hard to find inspiration out there) and I’m glad I finally found one.

 If you ever do another round-up, maybe of therapists outside of Georgia, I’d love for you to consider my site: